lesandie/md-cv/README.md

 * I've crafted a guide of PostgreSQL Admin. with all my experience and knowledge (spanish).
 [Guia PostgreSQL](https://github.com/lesandie/guia-postgres)

 * I've developed a PostGIS backend for a Qgis project template, written in PL/pgSQL and using many capabilities of a PostgreSQL engine like materialized views, triggers and functions.
 You can check the code and rationale at [postgis-backend](https://github.com/lesandie/postgis-backend) in my github public repo.
-Again I had to anonymize the code and push it to a public repo.

 * Some problem solving skills:
   * Using the analytics platform [Tinybird](https://tinybird.co) at my repo [tinybird_nyc_taxi](https://github.com/lesandie/tinybird_nyc_taxi)
-  * Python scripting for outliers detection [python-outliers](https://github.com/lesandie/python-outliers)
+  * Python for outlier detection [python-outliers](https://github.com/lesandie/python-outliers)
-  * Simple flask web app example and deployment to Google Cloud [flask-app](https://github.com/lesandie/flask-app)

 * (2018-2020) I was temporal university lecturer at the USCs [International PhD School](https://www.usc.gal/en/center/international-phd-school-university-santiago-compostela-edius), teaching text image processing with tesseract.